nicktodd/spring-course/docs/spring-jpa.md

 ## Create the new DAO

-1. In your preferred IDE, open the `CompactDiscDAOWithJPAStarter` project which is located in the Solutions directory, and open the Java class called `com.conygre.spring.dao.SpringJPACompactDiscDAO` that implements the `CompactDiscDAO` interface.
+1. In your preferred IDE, open the `CompactDiscDAOWithJPAStarter` project which is located in the Solutions directory.

+2. Open the Java class called `com.conygre.spring.boot.dao.SpringJPACompactDiscDAO`.

+3. Note the commmented out interface implementation.
+This is so the project compiles before you complete the exercise.
+Now uncomment the implements and sort out the {}.

+4. In the `CompactDiscDAO` interface.
 Implement empty versions of the various methods.

-2. Declare a reference of type `EntityManager` with the name `em`.
+5. Declare a reference of type `EntityManager` with the name `em`.

-3. Annotate the reference as a `@PersistenceContext`.
+6. Annotate the reference as a `@PersistenceContext`.
 This will allow Spring to inject it.

-4. Within each method, use the injected EntityManager to carry out the required function.
+7. Within each method, use the injected EntityManager to carry out the required function.
 For example, the `getAllDiscs()` method is shown below:

 ```
 	public Collection<CompactDisc> getAllDiscs() {